TinDang97/Hunt-the-Wumpus/README.md

 - When Agent has gold.
 Agent go back the START square.
 - Shooting the monster, when Agent detects exactly monster square.
 - Prefer visit all square, which is exactly safety square.
-- Prefer shooting when Agent having doubt place, which Wumpus stay.
+- Prefer shooting monster when Agent having doubt monster square.
 - Go to the most safest square.
 Which can be HOLE, MONSTER.

 The project has using Shortest Path in grid matrix.